thalerjonathan/rust-ddd/reports/day4/README.md

 Pretty impressive though was that Cursor generated code for creating a new referee that worked basically out of the box.

-A thing am planning for Day 5 is to add a *Club* string field to the Referee, which should indicate the Club the Referee is currently working for, and which should be changeable via a form in the UI.
-I am explicitly modelling it as a "free form" text field, since I don't want to go to the lengths of representing Clubs as separate entities in the application.
-The reason I am adding it, is to have a case for changing a field of the referee, without changing its identity - something fundamentally important in DDD.